hariniiyer/CSCI-5828_Presentation2_Testing-Frameworks/unittestcode.md

 Following is a basic example of unnittest.

-The test method is class SimplisticTest would fail if the passes parameter becomes false.
+The test method in class SimplisticTest would fail if the passes parameter becomes false.

 <pre><code>